 I could write pages on the history of all the record speeds, but I’ll do my best to just give a brief overview here.
 Lets start with the record cylinders.
 The early manufactured cylinder recordings were usually cut at a speed of about 120 rpm and was capable of playing about two minutes of music.
 It’s interesting to note that they were made of a relatively soft wax formulation and would wear out after only a couple dozen plays.
 Over time, the type of wax used was improved and hardened so that cylinders could be played with good quality over 100 times.

 Lateral-cut records, the ones that we normally think of when we think of records, were developed in the United States by Emile Berliner.
 His records were played on the record player that he named the Gramophone.
 When discussing record speeds, the most common speeds are 16 2/3, 33 1/3, 45 and 78.
 But prior to 1925, a number of proprietary speeds existed which ranged from anywhere between 60 to 130 RPM.
 Most though, were between 72 and 82 RPM.
 Over time, the 78 became the most commonly accepted record speed.
-There wasn’t any real significance behind that number other than it was the speed that most people had settled on.
+This appears to have gained acceptance since that speed was easy to achieve with common 3600-rpm motors with a 46-tooth gear.
+(Thanks Jerry for your help on this topic)

 There were also the less popular 8 1/3 RPM records.
 Those though, were developed by the American Foundation for the Blind.
 These records which were normally 10″, would play roughly 4 hours of speech.
 This format was also used on some of the flexible discs that were found in magazines.
 The slightly more common 16 2/3 RPM records were almost always used for spoken word only although it was also used on the 9″ Seeburg 1000 records.
 Because of this, some early record players included the 16 2/3 record speed as a playback option.